HMS Liverpool (D92)

-HMS Liverpool was a Type 42 destroyer of the Royal Navy.
+HMS Liverpool was a of the Royal Navy.
 She was built by Cammell Laird in Birkenhead and launched on 25 September 1980 by Lady Strathcona, wife of Euan Howard, the then Minister of State for Defence.
 Liverpool was the last Type 42 Batch 2 in service.

 Operational history

 1982–1990

 Liverpool was commissioned into the Royal Navy in April 1982 and after an accelerated trials period, prepared to sail for the South Atlantic in early June 1982.
 However, the Falklands War was won before she sailed and she became a trial ship for the many enhancements developed through combat experience.
 Liverpool therefore did not see active service in the Falklands conflict, but she remained on station for the next six months before returning to the UK in Spring 1983.
 In 1987 Liverpool was off the north coast of Russia monitoring and data collecting Soviet naval missile and weapons firings.
 1988 saw Liverpool undertake a DED in Rosyth, when she was fitted with the Phalanx weapons system.
 1989 saw her deploy to the Persian Gulf for Operation Armilla, as she did again 1990 and 1993.
 There then followed a period with the NATO standing force in the Mediterranean.

 Liverpool departing from Portsmouth Naval Base, 21 September 2009.